 Well, there is this triangle…

-There is a running gag between me and the singer/bandleader of a project I am in, Generation Esmeralda.
-Let’s just say that triangle is super groovy but also so incredibly loud on stage, Jimmy sends me to the other end of the stage with it because.
+There is a running gag between me and the singer/bandleader of a favorite project I am in, Generation Esmeralda.
+Let’s just say that triangle is super groovy but also so incredibly loud on stage, Jimmy sends me to the other end of the stage with it because I can’t hear nothing but it next to my ear.
 We always get a good laugh!

 Here is Jimmy playing cowbell.
 Nothing beats that little triangle in terms of decibels, though.

 Tony Baker, Micky Valentino, Roberto Quintana, Jimmy Goings, T Moran, Ariane Cap, Steffen Kuehn, Louis Fasman, Tom Poole, Mike Rinta

 Back to Triangles – The Triangle in Jazz